Local Building Departments - Modulars

 On-site Construction Inspections

-On-site Construction (OC), as defined by the DOH, are items that have to be completed on site, to complete the compliance of the structure.
+On-site Construction (OC), as defined by DOH, are items that have to be completed on site, to complete the compliance of the structure.
 These items can vary, but do not relate to the installation of the structure, nor items built on site for attached/detached structures, or utility work.
-Typical site-built items that are permitted by the locals include, but not limited to, garages, patios, patio covers, decks, external stairs, and carports.
+Typical site-built items that are permitted by local governments include, but are not limited to, garages, patios, patio covers, decks, external stairs, and carports.

-Items that relate to OC include, but not limited to, the completion of insulation at the crawlspace or basement for thermal envelope, under floor plumbing and gas to complete the plumbing system to utility connection, mechanical and plumbing vents above the hinge of a hinged roof system, drywall on the exterior of home where an onsite attached garage will be built, dormers, and exterior fixtures.
+Items that relate to OC include, but are not limited to, the completion of insulation at the crawlspace or basement for thermal envelope, under floor plumbing and gas to complete the plumbing system to utility connection, mechanical and plumbing vents above the hinge of a hinged roof system, drywall on the exterior of home where an onsite attached garage will be built, dormers, and exterior fixtures.

-These OC items are required to be placed on our OC form, by the manufacturer, for review and approval by the DOH.
-This form is then submitted to the local for the review to either accept the responsibility of the inspection of these items, to the DOH approved plans, or deferred back to the manufacturer, who then can decide if a DOH third party agency will be contracted to do the inspection or the DOH.
+These OC items are required to be placed on our OC form, by the manufacturer, for review and approval by DOH.
+This form is then submitted to the local government for the review to either accept the responsibility of the inspection of these items, to the DOH approved plans, or deferred back to the manufacturer, who then can decide if a DOH third party agency will be contracted to do the inspection or DOH.

-Please review the On-site Construction Form for further information.
+Review the On-site Construction Form for further information.

 Foundation Requirements